 TIP If you have convection, use it.

 Lots of people have the convection feature but hardly use it.
-(Note to self—perhaps the hows and whys of convection cooking would make a good blog post.)
-But basically, with convection, a fan in the oven blows the air around, and air that’s circulating is more efficient at cooking than air that’s stagnant.
+Here’s a post all about convection cooking—but basically, with convection, a fan in the oven blows the air around, and air that’s circulating is more efficient at cooking than air that’s stagnant.
 So convection cooking generally happens more quickly.
 (Keep a closer eye on things until you get used to it.)

 Even better, though, is the fact that it’s conducive to that delicious browning.

 2. Use whatever combination of vegetables you like, but cut each type of vegetable into the same size pieces.